milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

         sudo nano /etc/hosts

-    - Than scroll to the end of the file and remove added host record
+    - Then scroll to the end of the file and remove added host record
     - Save and Close nano text editor

           Control + O
           Control + X

-11. If you have used this guide [Configure All Terminal Sessions](#configure-all-terminal-sessions), than manually remove entry from `~/.bashrc` or `~/.zshrc` files
+11. If you have used this guide [Configure All Terminal Sessions](#configure-all-terminal-sessions), then manually remove entry from `~/.bashrc` or `~/.zshrc` files
 12. (optional) Uninstall Homebrew by running the following command:

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/uninstall.sh)"